Why Offer a Worksite Wellness Program?

 But before pulling the trigger, they were very careful to project the likelihood of a positive financial return on their wellness investment.
 After much due diligence, they decided to implement an aggressive in-house wellness program to help their employees improve overall health.

-How Did Wellness Impact Employee Health?
+How Did a Wellness Program Impact Employee Health?

 Recall that this firm implemented an internal wellness program after carefully running financial projections of the return on wellness investment (ROI).
 While their recent health care data indicated that their cost trend was indeed lower than the national trend, after a few years of experience, the financial return did not matter to them anymore.